F-Stack/f-stack/dpdk/doc/guides/contributing/coding_style.rst

 .. code-block:: python

 	sources = files('file1.c', ...)
-	headers = files('file1.c', ...)
+	headers = files('file1.h', ...)

-The will build based on a number of conventions and assumptions within the DPDK itself, for example, that the library name is the same as the directory name in which the files are stored.
+This will build based on a number of conventions and assumptions within the DPDK itself, for example, that the library name is the same as the directory name in which the files are stored.